 Your bio is a way to showcase your channels branding.
 Whilst it won’t help you grow directly, a professionally laid out bio will give off a strong first impression and introduce people to what you’re all about.

 By strong branding, I mean having a clear and consistent theme across all of your graphical assets, namely your social media profiles and twitch panels.
+Having a solid and brand able name is also a good start – avoid random ones made with generators.

 For your panels, you can use extensions like OWN3D Design Panels to tide you over for free until you decide to get some professionally made.